 If you are applying to work for a specific company, make sure you do our homework beforehand.
 Visit the company website, take notes and see what they get up to on a regular basis.
 Check their social media accounts, too - what can you learn about the company, or its messages, goals, themes and departments?
 Once you know all of this stuff, it should give you a few ideas on how you might fit into the company.
 And once you get that interview, you can tailor your answers to show them that you are a perfect fit and a face that matches what they need.
 Don’t forget, as a digital marketer you will need to understand your target market.
 And if you fail to show an employer that you understand them, you will fall at the first hurdle.

-As we discussed above, your CV should be packed full of references to your relevant experience and previous work.
+As we discussed above, your digital marketing CV should be packed full of references to your relevant experience and previous work.
 And if you are in the more creative sides of digital marketing - such as designing or copywriting - make sure you have a well-stocked portfolio.
 Your portfolio should contain a large variety of different work, and show an employer precisely what you are capable of.
 And the beauty of a portfolio is that it can be filled with creative ideas you have done in your spare time - as long as you keep it relevant.
 Get this right, and it could make up for a basic lack of real-world experience.

 Imagine how many people apply for each opening - recruiters are sometimes snowed under when it comes to processing applications.
 It can be tricky to stand out from the crowd in cases such as these, too.
 But what if there was a way to make sure you are noticed?
 Well, there is.
 You can call the office, email the HR department, or contact your potential line manager on Linkedin.
 If you show you are eager and keen - and super interested - it will leave a mark.
 You may even get moved through the basic phase of the recruitment process if you’re lucky!

 Finally, there is the possibility that you face rejection.
 But try not to think too negatively about this - even when those rejection letters start to pile up.
-There will be a company out there that is perfect for you, and offer you the chance to break into digital marketing.
+There will be a company out there that is perfect for you, and offer you a marketing job and the chance to break into digital marketing.
 Speak to a recruiter at this point, and they will be able to find the perfect position.
 Good luck!